Wondering where are the best bars in Tel Aviv? The city that never sleeps has hundreds of pubs and bars.

 Join fellow travellers and learn more here about our Tel Aviv Nightlife Pub Crawl every Thursday and Saturday night.

 Hangar 28 at the Tel Aviv Port.
 Tel.
 03-5441279

-Shalvata is a trendy, seaside bar at the Namal, the Tel Aviv Port.
+Shalvata is a trendy, seaside bar at the Namal, the Tel Aviv Port for all age groups.

 Since it's an outdoor bar, Shalvata is open for half of the year, between April and early November.

 We think its the best bar at the Port.
 During the week it opens at 6 PM, but on Fridays and Saturdays it opens at 2 PM and 12 PM respectively.
 Daytime is great for hanging out with kids.
 There is great lounge seating at Shalvata.

 Thursday and Friday nights are partytime at Shalvata with either a top, local DJ or a live band playing.
 You can dance the night away.
 We recommend you call and check before you go, to avoid any hassles getting in.

 Ana Loulou Bar is located near the Flea Market (Shuk Hapishpishim) in Jaffa.